Beyond-Bedrock/beyond-bedrock-docusaurus/src/pages/addons/better-hooks-add-on.md

 Tired of slow walking, climbing ladders, or using basic ender pearls to get around? **Better Hooks** is a comprehensive traversal add-on that introduces **6 progressive tiers of grappling hooks** to Minecraft Bedrock Edition!

-From simple wood hooks to god-tier ender hooks that teleport entities and shoot fireballs, this add-on expands how you travel, explore, and fight.
+From simple wood hooks to overpowered ender hooks that teleport entities and shoot fireballs, this add-on expands how you travel, explore, and fight.

 <SectionSpacer
   title="Key Features"